-The Company records the excess of purchase price over the fair value of the identifiable net assets acquired as goodwill and other indefinite-lived intangibles.
-Statements of Financial Accounting Standards (SFAS) No. 142, Goodwill and Other Intangible Assets, prescribes a two-step process for impairment testing of goodwill and indefinite-lived intangibles, which is performed annually, as well as when an event triggering impairment may have occurred.
+The Company records the excess of purchase price over the fair value of the identifiable net assets acquired as goodwill and other indefinitelived intangibles.
+The FASB standard on goodwill and other intangible assets, prescribes a two-step process for impairment testing of goodwill and indefinite-lived intangibles, which is performed annually, as well as when an event triggering impairment may have occurred.
 The first step tests for impairment, while the second step, if necessary, measures the impairment.
 The Company has elected to perform its annual analysis at the end of its reporting year.
 No indicators of impairment were identified in the years ended April 30, 2009 and 2008.